 - The specified time frame for assessing Initial Hypotension is 6 hours prior to or within 6 hours following Severe Sepsis Presentation Date and Time. - Must be completed unless Excluded from Protocol = 1. - The criteria for determining that Initial Hypotension was present are as follows: - Two hypotensive blood pressure readings from measurements taken at different times within the specified time frame.
 The hypotensive blood pressure readings do not need to be consecutive but need to be within 3 hours of each other.
-Acceptable readings are: - systolic blood pressures <90, or - mean arterial pressures (MAP) <65 or - a decrease in systolic blood pressure by >40 mm/Hg.
+Acceptable readings are: - 1. systolic blood pressures <90, or - 2. mean arterial pressures (MAP) <65 or - 3. a decrease in systolic blood pressure by >40 mm/Hg.
 Physician/APN/PA documentation must be present in the medical record indicating a >40 mmHg decrease in SBP has occurred and is related to infection or severe sepsis and not other causes. - Use the time the hypotensive blood pressures were taken or obtained.
 If time taken or obtained is not available, use recorded or documented time.
-Do not abstract hypotensive
+Do not abstract hypotensive values from narrative charting unless there is no other documentation that reflects the time that the same hypotensive values were obtained.

-- values from narrative charting unless there is no other documentation that reflects the time that the same hypotensive values were obtained. - Hypotensive BPs obtained within the operating room (OR), interventional radiology, during active delivery, or procedural/conscious sedation should not be used. - Hypotensive BPs documented from an orthostatic BP evaluation should not be used. - For the following, physician/APN/PA documentation prior to or within 24 hours after Severe Sepsis Presentation Time is required. - If hypotension (SBP <90 mmHg or MAP <65 mmHg) is due to the following, it should not be used.
+- Of note, while hospital abstractors are not expected to calculate MAP, the reviewer may calculate a MAP (MAP= (SBP+2DBP)/3) if the data submission reflective of hypotension cannot otherwise be validated, in order to validate an entry of severe sepsis/septic shock, initial hypotension and/or persistent hypotension. - Hypotensive BPs obtained within the operating room (OR), interventional radiology, during active delivery, or procedural/conscious sedation should not be used. - Hypotensive BPs documented from an orthostatic BP evaluation should not be used. - For the following, physician/APN/PA documentation prior to or within 24 hours after Severe Sepsis Presentation Time is required. - If hypotension (SBP <90 mmHg or MAP <65 mmHg) is due to the following, it should not be used.
 Inferences should not be made.
-The abnormal value or reference to the abnormal value must be in the same documentation. - Normal for that patient - Is due to a chronic condition - Is due to a medication o If a hypotensive value is due to an acute condition that has a non-infectious source/process, it should not be used (Refer to Severe Sepsis Present criteria "a" to determine if the source of the acute condition is an infection).
+The abnormal value or reference to the abnormal value must be in the same documentation. - Normal for that patient - Is due to a chronic condition - Is due to a medication Example: